 Tuition remission scholarships (e.g., dissertation scholarships) and fellowships are occasionally available.
 Unlike assistantships, there are no service obligations to the University for scholarship and fellowship recipients.
 See the Graduate School home page for more information.

 Students should be aware that other aid sources, such as loans and work-study opportunities, are also available.
-Applicants are encouraged to call the financial aid office at the Graduate School, (414) 288-7390, to schedule an appointment for advice regarding other financial aid.
+Applicants are encouraged to contact the Office of Student Financial Aid, (414) 288-4000, to schedule an appointment for advice regarding other financial aid.